-The programme led by Suzen Zidana and her husband Hastings Zidana and 6 Trustees, 5 of whom are Malawian nationals, is founded on the good news which Jesus Christ came to bring.
-Together with our strong staff team of 13 and local volunteers, we serve the community and deliver vital support through CBO’s, local schools and Shine’s Resource Centre.
-Established in 2014, the center provides children’s programs from 2-18 years, access to health checkups and various training opportunities.
-Food, clothing and emergency support is also made available to the most vulnerable families highlighted to us through local chiefs, pastors or social welfare.
+The programme led by Suzen Zidana and her husband Hastings Zidana and 6 Trustees, all of whom are Malawian nationals, and is founded on the good news which Jesus Christ came to bring.
+Together with our strong staff team and local volunteers, we serve the community delivering vital support through CBO’s, local schools, and Shine’s Resource Centre.

-SRTUK fundraising office in Hull, UK, works to encourage individuals, churches, schools and local businesses to invest in the vital work of Shine Relief Malawi which is impacting the area.
+SRTUK fundraising office based in Hull, UK, works to encourage individuals, churches, schools and local businesses to invest in the vital work of Shine Relief Malawi which is impacting the area.
+Events are organised 3-4 times a year and support is given to individuals wishing to fundraise for Shine.

-SRTUK monitors and evaluates the project with Shine Relief Malawi and more recently Shine Relief New Zealand Regular reports, skype calls and annual visits to Malawi, which are self-funded as much as possible, provide an opportunity for ongoing discussion and feedback.
+SRTUK monitors the project in Malawi along with Shine Relief New Zealand.
+Regular reports, skype calls, and annual visits to Malawi, which are self-funded as much as possible, provide an opportunity for ongoing discussion and feedback.

 The following activities were conducted in the month: